Doing what I was born to do and feeling so grateful for that.

 UK Daily Mail, stay away from healthcare.gov for at least another month.

-Obamacare loses major cheerleader as consumer reports magazine issues scathing advice.
+Obamacare loses major cheerleader as Consumer Reports magazine issues scathing advice.

-I don't know why, but it's where people go to figure out what washer and dryer to buy or what car to buy or what this or that.
+Now, Consumer Reports, I don't know why, but it's where people go to figure out what washer and dryer to buy or what car to buy or what this or that.

-Not gonna question it.
+Not going to question it.

 Wouldn't be prudent.

-But regardless, and they're big Obamacare boosters, consumer reports, big Obamacare everywhere, and they're saying stay away from it.
+But regardless, and they big Obamacare boosters, consumer reports, big Obamacare everywhere.

 Well, maybe not.